How to create a multi-site Django project using Mirrors¶

 Deploy your mirrors¶

-Mirrors can be deployed from their own Dashboards, or from the Mirrors view of the original (see our support article Working with mirrors).
+Mirrors can be deployed from their own Dashboards, or from the Mirrors view of the original.

 In the Django Sites admin you will see each mirror now listed.